BA: Geography (Lancaster); MSc: Geographical Information Systems (Edinburgh); PhD: Historical GIS (London)

 I am PI on a European Research Council grant on Spatial Humanities: Texts, GIS and places.
 This project runs from 2012 to 2016 and builds upon Lancaster’s international expertise in Corpus Linguistics and Geographical Information Systems (GIS).
 The project will develop methodologies for the automatic extraction of place names from large bodies of text, a process which will facilitate spatial interpretations of both historical events and imaginative representations of space and place.
 These techniques will then be applied to two major case studies.
 The first will explore the literary geographies of the Lake District from the middle of the eighteenth-century to the early twentieth-century.
 This strand of the project will focus primarily on mapping an extensive range of literary texts; but it will also explore how the spatial patterns embedded within these writings relate to contemporary web 2.0 representations (such as photographs on Flickr) of the Lakes.
 The second strand will concentrate on nineteenth-century social and demographic history and will examine how textual sources can be integrated with statistical information – from sources such as the census – to shed new lights on a range of topics including mortality decline.
 The project will also include a significant training component to widen the skills base in the use of digital technologies within a range of humanities disciplines.
 It will also involve extensive collaboration with a range of cultural heritage partners in the north west and beyond.

 - Gregory I.N., Cunningham N.A., Lloyd, C.D., Shuttleworth I. and Ell P.S.
-(2013, in press) Troubled Geographies: A spatial history of religion and society in Ireland.
+(2013) Troubled Geographies: A spatial history of religion and society in Ireland.
 Indiana University Press: Bloomington.
+See the accompanying website for more information.
+The book is reviewed in Journal of Historical Geography.

 - Gregory I.N. and Ell P.S.
 (2007) Historical GIS: Technologies, methodologies and scholarship.
 Cambridge University Press: Cambridge.This has been reviewed in the Economic History Review and the International Journal of Humanities and Arts Computing and was discussed in Progress in Human Geography.